Algebraic solutions of linear differential equations: an arithmetic approach: Context, motivation and basic examples

 Therefore, Wilson's theorem implies that modulo any prime number~$p$, the remainder $\partial_x^p \bmod \op L$ is equal to $-\frac{1}{(1-x)^{p-1}} \partial_x$, hence it is never 0.
 Then, \cref{prop:cartier} implies that $\log(1-x)$ is transcendental. \end{example}

 A natural question is whether the converses of \cref{prop:eisenstein} and \cref{prop:cartier} have any chance to hold true.
-Concerning \cref{prop:eisenstein}, the first example that comes to mind is the function $y(x) = \sum_{k\geq 0} k!x^k$, which is D-finite and satisfies $x^2 y''(x)+(3x-1)y'(x)+y(x)=0$.
-It obviously satisfies the assumption of \cref{prop:eisenstein} since its coefficients are integers.
-But $y(x)$ is not algebraic.
-This can be seen in various ways.
-One of them is again analytic, by observing that $y(x)$ has radius of convergence~$0$.
-Another one is more algebraic, by seeing that $y(x)$ does not satisfy any first-order differential equation, and that its second-order differential equation above admits in its solution space the transcendental solution $e^{-1/x}/x$.
+Concerning \cref{prop:eisenstein}, it is not difficult to exhibit a transcendental D-finite power series with integer coefficients, showing that its converse is false.
+A natural example that comes to mind is $y(x) = \sum_{k\geq 0} k!x^k$, which satisfies $x^2 y''(x)+(3x-1)y'(x)+y(x)=0$.
+One can prove that $y(x)$ is not algebraic in various ways.
+One of them is again analytic, by observing that $y(x)$ has radius of convergence~$0$ and by applying \cref{TheoremD}.
+A purely algebraic proof also exists, but it is less immediate: it relies on the combination of the following facts: (i) $y(x)$ does not satisfy any first-order differential equation, hence the second-order differential equation above is the minimal-order LDE satisfied by $y(x)$; (ii) this second-order differential equation admits in its solution space the transcendental solution $e^{-1/x}/x$; (iii) if $y(x)$ were algebraic, then its minimal-order LDE would have only algebraic solutions (Proposition 2.5 in \cite{Singer79}).

 However, the reader may object that this counterexample is ``degenerate'' since the coefficient sequence $(k!)_{k\geq 0}$ grows too fast, which is not compatible with the growth of the coefficient sequence of an algebraic function.
 A better converse of \cref{prop:eisenstein} would be: \emph{is there any example of a D-finite but transcendental function $y\in\Z[[x]]$, whose coefficient sequence grows at most geometrically?} The answer is again positive.